 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities a) Market risk
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.